28 Unique Things to Do in the West Midlands

 David Austin, a renowned rose breeder, established a humble family-run business that has since blossomed into a global leader in rose production.
 With a remarkable legacy spanning over 60 years, David Austin is celebrated for cultivating the most exquisite English Roses in the country.

 While exploring the gardens, make sure to visit the Plant Centre, where you can acquire your very own roses to bring the charm and elegance of David Austin’s creations to your own garden.
-And after your delightful excursion, indulge in a delectable meal and a refreshing cup of tea at the Restaurant & Garden Tea Rooms, where you can savor the enchanting ambiance.

 David Austin Roses (Google Maps location)